Meredith Corp is Among the Companies in the Publishing Industry With the Highest Debt to Equity Ratio (MDP, NEWM, GCI, NYT, DJCO) | Comtex SmarTrend

 Below are the three companies in the Publishing industry with the highest debt to equity ratios.
 The Debt/Equity ratio measures a company's leverage and a high level often implies that a company has financed much of its growth with debt.

 Meredith Corp ranks highest with a a debt to equity ratio of 70.1.
-Following is New Media Invest with a a debt to equity ratio of 53.4.
+New Media Invest is next with a a debt to equity ratio of 53.4.
 Gannett Co Inc ranks third highest with a a debt to equity ratio of 34.9.

 New York Times-A follows with a a debt to equity ratio of 27.9, and Daily Journal rounds out the top five with a a debt to equity ratio of 19.8.